adjust/cocos2dx_sdk/doc/android/eclipse.md

 ### <a id="partner-parameters">Partner parameters

-You can also add parameters to be transmitted to network partners, for the integrations that have been activated in your adjust dashboard.
+You can also add parameters to be transmitted to network partners, for the integrations that have been activated in your Adjust dashboard.

 This works similarly to the callback parameters mentioned above, but can be added by calling the `addPartnerParameter` method on your `AdjustEvent2dx` instance.